thevinter/thevinter.github.io/about.md

 ![Header](/images/header_about.jpg)

 My name is **Nik Vinter** and i've been a DM for more than 5 years already.
-I'm interested in world building, homebrewing and running official **Dungeons & Dragons 5E** content.
+I'm interested in OSR, homebrewing and running official **Dungeons & Dragons** content.

 In this site you'll find articles, reviews and homebrews for monsters.
 As well as tools i've developed to help you DMing your games.
 I hope you stick around and find something useful.